Tetrachord: 20th-century analysis

 or, in a more historically oriented context, to refer to the six chromatic notes used to fill the interval of a perfect fourth, usually found in descending bass lines.

-It may also be used to describes sets of fewer than four notes, when used in scale-like fashion to span the interval of a perfect fourth.
+It may also be used to describe sets of fewer than four notes, when used in scale-like fashion to span the interval of a perfect fourth.

 Atonal usage

 Allen Forte occasionally uses the term tetrachord to mean what he elsewhere calls a tetrad or simply a "4-element set" – a set of any four pitches or pitch classes.
 In twelve-tone theory, the term may have the special sense of any consecutive four notes of a twelve-tone row.

 Non-Western scales

-Tetrachords based upon equal-tempered tuning were also used to approximate common heptatonic scales in use in Indian, Hungarian, Arabian and Greek musics.
+Tetrachords based upon equal-tempered tuning were also used to approximate common heptatonic scales in use in Indian, Hungarian, Arabian, and Greek musics.
 Western theorists of the 19th and 20th centuries, convinced that any scale should consist of two tetrachords and a tone, described various combinations supposed to correspond to a variety of exotic scales.
-For instance, the following diatonic intervals of one, two or three semitones, always totaling five semitones, produce 36 combinations when joined by whole step:
+For instance, the following diatonic intervals of one, two, or three semitones, always totaling five semitones, produce 36 combinations when joined by whole step: